dotnet/csharplang/proposals/low-level-struct-improvements.md

 }
 ```

-Members which contain the `[ThisRefEscapes]` attribute cannot be used to implement interface members.
+Members which contain the `[RefThisEscapes]` attribute cannot be used to implement interface members.
 This would hide the lifetime nature of the member at the `interface` call site and would lead to incorrect lifetime calculations.

 To account for this change the "Parameters" section of the span safety document will be updated to include the following:

-- If the parameter is the `this` parameter of a `struct` type, it is *ref-safe-to-escape* to the top scope of the enclosing method unless the method is annotated with `[ThisRefEscapes]` in which case it is *ref-safe-to-escape* outside the enclosing method.
+- If the parameter is the `this` parameter of a `struct` type, it is *ref-safe-to-escape* to the top scope of the enclosing method unless the method is annotated with `[RefThisEscapes]` in which case it is *ref-safe-to-escape* outside the enclosing method.

 Misc Notes:
-- A member marked as `[ThisRefEscapes]` can not implement an `interface` method or be `overrides`
+- A member marked as `[RefThisEscapes]` can not implement an `interface` method or be `overrides`
-- A member marked as `[ThisRefEscapes]` will be emitted with a `modreq` on that attribute.
+- A member marked as `[RefThisEscapes]` will be emitted with a `modreq` on that attribute.
 - The `RefEscapesAttribute` will be defined in the `System.Runtime.CompilerServices` namespace.

 ### Safe fixed size buffers